tatut/ripley/README.md

 or db connection pools).
 The set of vars to capture must be configured when calling `ripley.html/render-response`.

+### Dev mode

+In development mode, Ripley can be made to replace any `html` macro with an error description panel that shows exception information and the body source of the form.
+This has some performance penalty as all components will first be output into an in-memory `StringWriter` instead of directly to the response.

+Dev mode can be enabled with the system property argument `-Dripley.dev-mode=true` or by setting the `ripley.html/dev-mode?` atom to true before any `ripley.html/html` macroexpansions take place.

 ## Changes

+### 2024-03-06
+- Dev mode: replace component with an error display when an exception is thrown

 ### 2023-12-27
 - Bugfix: also cleanup source that is only used via other computed sources